Kryolyz/JumpFloodingPython/README.md

 # JumpFloodingPython
-An exemplary implementation of the jump-flooding-algorithm for finding 2D distance fields from images.
+An example implementation of the jump-flooding-algorithm for finding 2D distance fields from images.

 ### Usage
 ```